-In June 2022, Solasia Pharma K. K., or Solasia, announced that darinaparsin had been approved from relapsed or refractory Peripheral T-Cell Lymphoma by the Ministry of Health, Labor and Welfare in Japan.
-During the three and six months ended June 30, 2023, the Company recorded collaboration revenue of \$4 thousand under the License and Collaboration Agreement, dated March 7, 2011, as amended on July 31, 2014 between Solasia and us, compared to \$0 for the three and six months ended June 30, 2022.
+In June 2022, Solasia Pharma K. K., or Solasia, announced that darinaparsin had been approved for relapsed or refractory Peripheral T-Cell Lymphoma by the Ministry of Health, Labor and Welfare in Japan.
+During the three months ended September 30, 2024 and 2023, the Company did not earn collaboration revenue and did not earn royalty revenues on net sales under the Solasia License and Collaboration Agreement.
+During the nine months ended September 30, 2024 and 2023, we recorded revenue of \$6 thousand and \$4 thousand under the License and Collaboration Agreement, respectively.